hwcoe/hwcoe-syllabus-display/readme.txt

 6. Import the "gravityforms-syllabi-upload.json" file located in the "_Required Files" folder.
 7. Set up the reCAPTCHA for your form:
      - Go to the reCAPTCHA link (https://www.google.com/recaptcha/admin/create) to register your site.
 You may need to create a gmail account for this.
 Use something generic that can stay with the department and not something personal.
+     - If you expect fewer than 10,000 requests, you can use a Legacy reCAPTCHA key without inputting a credit card.
      - Select reCAPTCHA v2 and the first "I'm not a robot" option
      - Add your website address under domain
      - Accept the terms and submit.
 This should provide you with two keys you will need for the form.